ompl/pyplusplus/docs/comparisons/pyste.rst

 creator. *module_t*, *module_body_t*, *class_t* - are typical examples of
 compound code creators.
 They do know few code creators, but that is all.

-An other weakness is a relationship between *Exporter*'s and code units.
+Another weakness is a relationship between *Exporter*'s and code units.
 In order to write code into code unit, *Exporter* should specify section name and text.
 There are few problems with this.
 First of all, this tight coupling is unnecessary.
 In order to add new *Exporter* you should understand the underlying protocol and may be to modify code unit.
 Try to add *Exporter* that exposes get\\set functions as property.
 It is not an easy task.
-An other problem, I see here, is that code unit is some kind of *Exporter*.
+Another problem, I see here, is that code unit is some kind of *Exporter*.
 Code unit also creates code.
 I did not fill good with this design.
 So I decided, that in :doc:`Py++ <../index>` code should be created only by code creators.
 This decision simplifies a lot of